CleanroomMC/Website/docs/groovy-script/mods/tconstruct/melting.md

     input(Collection<IIngredient>)
     ```

 - `int`.
+Sets the time required for melting, which is based on temperature.
+Requires If time is set, temperature will be ignored.
+(Default `0`).

+    ```groovy:no-line-numbers
+    time(int)
+    ```

+- `int`.
 Required temperature for melting.
 Also determines the speed of the melt.
-Requires greater than or equal to 1.
+Requires greater than or equal to 1 and if time is set, temperature will be ignored.
 (Default `300`).

     ```groovy:no-line-numbers
-    time(int)
     temperature(int)
     ```